🆚 CSS vs. Preload

 Determined by the number of sites in each category.

-CSS is more popular among sites focused on business, marketing and merchandising, and online shopping, while Preload is more commonly used on sports and games sites.
+CSS is more popular among sites focused on business, online shopping, and education and reference, while Preload is more commonly used on marketing and merchandising, and sports sites.

 Business